 The fruit produces these natural compounds in its leaf, bark, stem and seeds.

-Research groups have identified that these chemicals have significant properties that work against various types of cancer cells without harming healthy cells.
+Research groups have identified that these chemicals have significant properties.

 This is why they are toxic to cancer cells but are not toxic to healthy cells.